saifullah-khan11/restaurant_website/README.md

-# restaurant_website.
+# Mezbaan-e-Khaas
-🍴 Restaurant Website

-A modern and fully responsive restaurant website designed to showcase the restaurant’s brand, menu, and services.
-Built with clean code and a focus on user experience, this project provides an elegant interface for customers to explore the menu, make reservations, and get in touch easily.
+🍴 Mezbaan-e-Khaas is a modern restaurant brand inspired by Pashtoon hospitality and premium dining culture.
+The name means “The Special Host,” reflecting a place where every guest is welcomed with honour and served with exceptional taste.
+This website features a luxury black-and-gold design, a circular emblem logo with mountains and hospitality elements, and a clean, modern UI that showcases the brand’s elegance and cultural roots.
+The project highlights refined aesthetics, responsive design, and a premium dining experience brought to the web.

 🚀 Features

 🏠 Home Page: Eye-catching hero section with restaurant highlights.